pbowyer/modx3/RFC-MULTIPLE-TEMPLATE-ENGINES.md

 Like [pdoTools] it subclasses `modParser` to provide its own parsing.
 Its code was based on pdoTools, and uses its namespace in places.

+## Other inspiration

+### Timber (WordPress)

+Timber tries to provide a new approach to templating on top of WordPress.
+Worth looking at to see how they do it, as they face some of the same challenges (snippet calls = shortcodes).

 # The need for a different approach

 The approach taken for Fenom in [pdoTools] works well.